lucasfurno/docs_en/api/v3/digital-certificates/index.md

 ---

-## 3. Check the data of a Digital Certificate by Name {#consultar-dados-de-um-digital-certificate-name}
+## 3. Check the data of a Digital Certificate by Name {#check-digital-certificate-name}

 Return the details of a Digital Certificate using the GET method as a filter through the Certificate Name.